amgarton47/CS62data-structures/Git_Lab/project/README.md

 Thus far, most of our *Git* use has been performed through *Eclipse*, which has given us a GUI wrapper for importing new projects, committing our changes, and pushing those changes back to a central repository.
-This has mostly been very convenient ... except for when we needed to make changes to files that were outside of the *Eclipse* projects.
+This has mostly been very convenient ... except for when we needed to make changes to files that were outside of *Eclipse* projects.

 In this lab we will work directly with the underlying *git* commands (using the Command Line Interfaces in terminal windows).
 These commands should be usable on most MacOS and Linux machines.
-Students with Windows notebooks should use one of the lab machines for these exercises.
+Students with Windows notebooks should use one of the lab machines for these exercises or install [git for windows](https://gitforwindows.org/) (specifically, the `Git BASH` tool will mimic the Unix experience).

 ## Lab Exercises

+**Note: [GitHub to replace 'master' with 'main'](https://www.zdnet.com/article/github-to-replace-master-with-main-starting-next-month/) October 1.** This lab still uses the term master, but it will eventually be updated to use main.
+For now, we've decided to leave the term as "master" because all other documentation for *git* will continue to use this terminology.
+We hope that the term "main" will become more common place so that we can scrub it from this lab description.

 In this lab:

 1. one team member will log into *github* and create a new public repo, clone that repo on their local machine, and create some initial content.
 2. each team member will *clone* local copies and create new personal branches.